How to help manage investment risk

 Avoid putting all your eggs in one basket

-The saying goes, when you put all your eggs in one basket, you risk losing them all.
-The same goes for investing.
+They say don't put all your eggs in one basket and the same goes for investing.
 With just one investment, you could make a big loss if it falls in value.

 That’s why it’s recommended to spread your investments across different areas like stocks and shares, bonds and even property.
 It’s called ‘diversification’.
 So, if some of your investments are doing poorly, the losses could be balanced out by others performing well.